My shopping cart

 Your cart is currently empty.Continue Shopping

 If you’ve ever been shopping for vintage and antique engagement rings, you’ve definitely seen a ring with European cut diamonds, even if you didn’t realize it.
-Round center diamonds are the most popular style for modern engagement rings, and the old European cut actually paved the way for this trend.
+Round center diamonds are the most popular style for modern engagement rings, and the old European cut (OEC) actually paved the way for this trend.
 European cut diamonds were cut at the turn of the 20th century and are commonly associated with the Art Deco design style and time period.

 Old European cut diamond engagement rings are a popular and beloved alternative to modern, manufactured engagement rings.
 Many people value the history and story behind a one-of-a-kind vintage or antique ring.
 An old European cut diamond ring has survived through 100 years of history, a testament to its quality and timelessness.

 Old European cut diamonds have distinct, easily identifiable visual characteristics that set them apart from other round diamonds.
-While a European cut has 58 facets like its modern counterpart, these facets were typically larger than what is made today.
+While a European cut has 58 facets like its modern counterpart, these facets were typically larger than the round brilliant diamonds of today.
 Instead of coming to a point at the bottom, an old European cut diamond has what is called a culet facet at the base of the diamond that allows light to escape.
-The larger size of a European cut culet sits parallel to a small circle at the top of the diamond, known as the table.
+The larger part of a European cut culet sits parallel to a small circle at the top of the diamond, known as the table.

-Gold was the most popular metal used in antique and vintage rings at the turn of the 19th century.
-Gold metals were paired with European cut diamonds and Art Deco styles to create some of the time period’s most stunning pieces of jewelry.
-The Art Deco era ushered in a transition from yellow gold to white gold with round center-stone diamonds and gemstones.
+Gold was the most popular metal used in antique and vintage rings at the turn of the century.
+Gold metals were paired with European cut diamonds and Art Deco details to create some of the time period’s most stunning pieces of jewelry.
+The Art Deco era then ushered in a transition from yellow gold to white gold with round center-stone diamonds and gemstones.
 If you are looking for vintage and antique engagement ring options, you can find many in both yellow and white gold settings.